Video-Guided Foley Sound Generation with Multimodal Controls: Experiments

 \subsection{Video-to-Audio Generation}

 First, we evaluate the ability of our model in the video-to-audio generation task, \ie, reproducing the soundtracks for silent videos, through an automatic quantitative evaluation.

 \paragraph{Experimental setup} We evaluate this task using videos from the VGGSound test set~\cite{chen2020vggsound}.
 To ensure accurate audio-visual correspondence, we apply ImageBind~\cite{girdhar2023imagebind} to filter out test samples with a score below 0.3, yielding a final set of 8,702 videos, following \cite{viertola2024temporally,xu2024video}.
 For each video, we generate 8-second audio samples.
 We compare our model against several video-to-audio baselines, including the autoregressive models Im2Wav~\cite{sheffer2023hear} and FoleyGen~\cite{mei2023foleygen}, latent diffusion models Diff-Foley~\cite{luo2024diff}, V2A-mapper~\cite{wang2024v2a} and FoleyCrafter~\cite{zhang2024foleycrafter}, Frieren~\cite{wang2024frieren} based on rectified flow matching, and VAB~\cite{su2024vision} that apply MaskGIT~\cite{chang2022maskgit} framework.
 We also report the performance of the reconstructed audio with our DAC-VAE on the VGGSound test set as an oracle baseline.
 We trim the generated audio from the baselines to 8 seconds for a fair evaluation.
 Our model approaches the video-to-audio generation task as video-text-to-audio (VT2A) generation, using the VGGSound category name as the text input.
-During the inference, we use the ``low quality'' tag for our model's generation to stay within the distribution of the VGGSound dataset and a guidance scale of 3.0.
+During the inference, we use the ``low quality'' tag for our model's generation to stay within the same data distribution of VGGSound for a fair comparison and a guidance scale of 3.0 for diffusion sampling.